Chola art and architecture: Early Chola Period

 The early Cholas built numerous temples.
 Aditya I and Parantaka I were prolific builders for their faith.
 Inscriptions of Aditya I record that he built a number of temples along the banks of the river Kaveri.
 These temples were much smaller in comparison to the huge monumental structures of the later Cholas and were probably brick structures rather than stone.

-The Vijayalacholeswaram near Pudukkottai in Tamil Nadu is an example of a surviving early Chola building.
+The Vijayalaya Choleeswaram near Pudukkottai in Tamil Nadu is an example of a surviving early Chola building.
 The style of this structure clearly shows Pallava influences in the design.
 It has an unusual arrangement of a circular garba griha (where the deity resides) within a square prakara - circumbulatory corridor.
 Above this rises the vimana or the tower in four diminishing storeys of which the lower three are square and the top circular.
 Each level is separated from the next by a cornice.
 The whole structure is surmounted by a dome which in turn is topped with a stone kalasa - a crest.
 Very faint traces of paintings can be seen inside on the walls.
+There are carvings and rock cut temples similar to the Pallava architecture dedicated to Lord Vishnu.
+There are 12 Life sized sculptures of Maha Vishnu present in the temple.
 These paintings are dated not earlier than the 17th century.
 The little temple of Nageswara at Kumbakonam is also of the same period.

+The Varadharaja Perumal Temple is dedicated to the Hindu god Maha Vishnu.
+It is located in Thirubuvanai, a village, located 23 km, in the outskirts of Puducherry.
+Constructed in the Dravidian style of architecture, the temple is a storehouse of Chola architecture and built by Parantaka I (907-950 CE).
+The temple has inscriptions from the time of Parantaka I, Rajaraja Chola (985–1014 CE), Rajadhiraja I (c.
+1048 CE) and is indicated as an educational institution operating in the temple teaching the Vedas and Shastras.
+There is also mention of the remuneration to the teachers and students in the form of paddy.
+The temple is maintained and administered by the Archaeological Survey of India as a protected monument.

-The Koranganatha Temple at Srinivasanallur near Hirapalli is an example of the period of Parantaka I. This temple is situated on the banks of the river Kaveri, and is a small temple with beautiful sculptures on every surface.
+The Koranganatha Temple dedicated to Lord Ranganatha (a form of Maha Vishnu) at Srinivasanallur near Thottiyam is an example of the period of Parantaka I. The temple was constructed by the Medieval Cholas.
+The temple is protected by the Archaeological Survey of India (ASI).
+This temple is situated on the banks of the river Kaveri, and is a small temple with beautiful sculptures on every surface.
 The base of the wall has a row of sculpted mythical animals that were a unique feature of Chola architecture.
-The first floor is made of bricks which have been plastered.
+The first floor is made of bricks which have been plastered.According to historian Harle, the temple is counted among the four early extant temples of the Chola Empire.